-- 5.8 Provide variation in building height when a new building is substantially larger tha historic buildings in the district. - In order to reduce the perceived mass of a larger building, divide it into subordinate modules that reflect traditional building sizes in the context. - Vary the height of building modules in a large structure, and include portions that are similar in height to historic structures in the district.
-Be careful to avoid excessive modulation of a building mass, when that would be out of character with simpler historic building forms in the area. - 5.9 Maintain the scale of traditional building widths in the context. - Design a new building to reflect the established range of the traditional building widths in the district. - Where a building must exceed this width, use changes in design features so the building reads as separate building modules reflecting traditional building widths and massing.
-Changes in the expression and details of materials, changes in window design, facade heights or materials are examples of techniques that should be considered. - Where these articulation techniques are used, they should be expressed consistently throughout the structure, such that the composition appears as several authentic building modules.
+- 5.8 Provide variation in building height when a new building is substantially wider than historic buildings in the district. - In order to reduce the perceived mass of a larger building, divide it into subordinate modules that reflect traditional building sizes in the context. - > Vary the height of building modules in a larger structure.
+The variation in height should reflect historic building heights found in the district. - A street wall should provide some variation in building heights, otherwise it can read as one large static mass. - Excessive modulation of a building mass is not permitted, since this would be out of character with simpler historic building forms in the area. - 5.9 Maintain the scale of traditional building widths in the context. - > Design a new building to reflect the traditional building widths of adjacent buildings. - Where a building must exceed this width, use changes in design features so the building reads as separate building modules reflecting traditional building widths and massing.
+Changes in the expression and details of materials, window design, facade heights or materials shall be used. - Where these articulation techniques are used, they shall be expressed consistently throughout the structure, such that the composition appears as several authentic building modules.

-- 5.10 Establish a sense of human scale in a building design. - Use vertical and horizontal articulation techniques to reduce the apparent mass of a larger building and to create visual interest. - Express the position of each floor in the external skin of a building to establish a scale similar to historic buildings in the district. - > Use materials that convey scale in their proportion, detail and form. - > Design architectural details to be in scale with the building.
-Using windows, doors, storefronts (in commercial buildings) and porches (in residential buildings) that are similar in scale to those seen traditionally is appropriate.
+- 5.10 Establish a sense of human scale in a building design. - > Use vertical and horizontal articulation techniques to reduce the apparent mass of a larger building and to create visual interest. - Express the position of each floor in the external skin of a building to establish a scale similar to historic buildings in the district. - > Use materials that convey scale in their proportion, detail and form. - > Design architectural details to be in scale with the building.
+Windows, doors, and storefronts (in commercial buildings) that are similar in scale to those seen traditionally shall be used.

 This single, new infill building is divided into modules to reflect the scale of the historic context.
-The height of a new building should appear to be within the height range of historic buildings, especially at street frontage.
+The height of a new building shall appear to be within the height range of historic buildings, especially at street frontage.